-We take for granted being able to turn a light on from the bottom or top of the stairs.
-But a wall switch that allows a device or outlet to be turned on and off from two different locations is not a standard switch.
-It is called a 3-way switch.
-(Another variation, a 4-way switch is used when you need to control a fixture from three locations.)
+Most of us take for granted the ability to turn a light fixture on or off from the bottom or top of the stairs, or from two different entrances to a room.
+But a wall switch that allows this bit of magic is not a standard switch.
+It is called a 3-way switch, and it is wired quite differently from standard—or single-pole—switches.

 Wiring for a 3-Way Switch

-When replacing a three-way switch, before disconnecting any wires, you'll need to identify the wire attached to the COM screw and label it, using a small tab of tape.
-Then disconnect all three wires from the switch, as well as the grounding wire.
-Because the other two wires, the travelers, are interchangeable, it doesn't matter which of the traveler screws you attach them to—there's no need to label them.
+Then, you can disconnect all three wires from the switch, as well as the ground wire.
+Because the other two wires (the travelers) are interchangeable, it doesn't matter which of the traveler screws you attach them to—there's no need to label them.